Reche Canyon

-Reche Canyon (historically known as Homhoa Canyon, Homoa Canyon, and Homuba Canyon) is a canyon in the far northwestern foothills of the San Jacinto Mountains, northwest of The Badlands in the Inland Empire region of Southern California.
+(historically known as Homhoa Canyon, Homoa Canyon, and Homuba Canyon) is a canyon in the far northwestern foothills of the San Jacinto Mountains, northwest of The Badlands in the Inland Empire region of Southern California.
 The Tongva village of Homhoangna, from which the canyon's alternative names derives, was located here.
 The county line between San Bernardino County and Riverside County is at the approximate midway point of the canyon; the San Bernardino half to the north is mostly within the boundaries of Colton, with a small area in Loma Linda, while the southern half is unincorporated territory of Riverside County.
 Reche Canyon Elementary School is located in the northern part of the canyon.

 History

 The canyon is said to be named for a 49er named Anthony Reche, who initially settled in Fallbrook and moved to the canyon in 1875.
 Reche had 160 acres on which he farmed and "raised bees."

 In the 1890s, a settler named John Console built a one-room schoolhouse in the canyon for the use of his own children; other students began attending around 1910.
 The building was later moved and renamed Ferndale School.
 The school held classes until at least 1951, when the building was condemned by Riverside County.

 Canyon residents got electricity for the first time in the 1940s.